anmollpandyaa/NEET-Rank-Predictor/README.md

-# 📊 Quiz Performance Analysis
+# 📊 NEET Rank Predictor

 A Java-based application that analyzes quiz performance by fetching and processing quiz data from APIs.
 It identifies weak areas, detects trends, and predicts future performance.